William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 There was a small medieval settlement here called Shawley or Shirley, neither of which names are in use here now.
 The name, which was first recorded as Shawley in 1495, may mean 'shire clearing', as the county boundary crossed the Coventry Road east of Clay Lane.
 Sheldon and Lyndon were in Warwickshire while Yardley lay in Worcestershire.
 Alternatively, the name may derive from Old English sceaga, 'a little wood'.

 There are a number of medieval moated sites in close proximity here: at Clay Lane and Lyndon Road were sites evidenced by fieldnames, Moat Leasow and Moat Meadow.
-Substantial farm houses would have stood within the moats, the homes of wealthy local families.
+Substantial farm houses would have stood within the moats, the homes of wealthy local families in the Middle Ages.
 On Moat Lane at Gilbertstone Recreation Ground was a moat 45m square which is now covered by a car park and an electricity substation.
 And on Lyndon Playing Fields at Gilbertstone Avenue was Moat Meadow where the old parish boundary made unexplained right-angled turns which almost certainly showed the position of the moat.
 It is likely that these were members of the same medieval family, enterprising farmers working hard to make a living off the forested clay lands.